Important Questions and Answers to treat joint pain and for better joint health

 - Don’t bend over too far when riding a bike.
 Try cycle on a stationary or recumbent bike or riding a mountain bike that will keep you upright on level ground.

-- Be careful when involve in high-impact activities such as running and jumping.
+- Be careful when you are involved in high-impact activities such as running and jumping.

-- If you have damage in the upper body extremities, exercise that involved these joints, such as boxing and heavy weight lifting, should be avoided.
+- If you have damage in the upper body extremities, boxing and heavy weight lifting exercises must not be performed unless it is recommended by your doctors.

 - Don’t lift weights above your waist if you have issue with your lower back; and not above your shoulders if you have joint issue in shoulder and neck.